-Why this matter is considered to be one of the most significant matters in the audit

-Audit procedures to address the matter included

-Valuation of property and infrastructure assets Refer to notes 6.1 and 9.10

-At 30 June 2022, Council's assets included land, land under roads, buildings and infrastructure assets, such as transport, stormwater and drainage assets valued at fair value totalling \$805.53m.
+Why this matter is considered to be one of the most significant matters in the audit Audit procedures to address the matter included Valuation of property and infrastructure asso Refer to notes 6.1 and 9.10 ets At 30 June 2022, Council's assets included land, land under roads, buildings and infrastructure assets, such as transport, stormwater and drainage assets valued at fair value totalling \$805.53m.
 The fair values of these assets are based on market values and current replacement cost.
 Council undertakes formal revaluations on a regular basis to ensure valuations represent fair value.
 In between valuations Council considers the application of indexation to ensure that carrying values reflect fair values.
 During 2021-22, Council undertook a full revaluation of transport assets.
 Indexation was applied to land, buildings, landfill restoration, parks, open space and streetscapes, and stormwater and drainage assets.
 The valuations were determined by experts and are highly dependent upon a range of assumptions and estimated unit rates.

-- Assessing the scope, expertise and independence of experts involved to assist in the valuations. - Evaluating the appropriateness of the valuation methodology applied to determine fair values. - Critically assessing assumptions and other key inputs into the valuation model. - Testing on a sample basis, the mathematical accuracy of the valuation model calculations. - Evaluating indexation applied to assets between formal valuations. - Evaluating the adequacy of disclosures made in the financial report, including those regarding key assumptions used.
+Assessing the scope, expertise and independence of experts involved to assist in the valuations.
+Evaluating the appropriateness of the valuation methodology applied to determine fair values.
+Critically assessing assumptions and other key inputs into the valuation model.
+Testing on a sample basis, the mathematical accuracy of the valuation model calculations.
+Evaluating indexation applied to assets between formal valuations.
+Evaluating the adequacy of disclosures made in the financial report, including those regarding key assumptions used.

-Responsibilities of the General Manager for the Financial Report an Act of Parliament or the Aldermen intend to cease operations, or have no realistic alternative but to do so.